Schools of Islamic theology: Imami-Ja'faris

-Followers of the Jaf'ari madh'hab are divided into the following sub-divisions, all of them are the followers of the Theology of Twelvers:
+Followers of the Ja'fari madh'hab are divided into several sub-groups, all of which adhere to the principles of the Theology of Twelvers.

 Usulism

-The Usuli form the overwhelming majority within the Twelver Shia denomination.
-They follow a Marja-i Taqlid on the subject of taqlid and fiqh.
-They are concentrated in Iran, Pakistan, Azerbaijan, India, Iraq, and Lebanon.
+The Usuli constitute the overwhelming majority within the Twelver Shia community.
+They follow a Marjaʿ-i Taqlid in matters of taqlid and fiqh.
+Usulis are primarily found in Iran, Pakistan, Azerbaijan, India, Iraq, and Lebanon.

 Imam Ali Shrine in Najaf, Iraq, where Shias believe Ali is buried.

 Akhbarism

-Akhbari, similar to Usulis, however reject ijtihad in favor of hadith.
-Concentrated in Bahrain.
+The Akhbari school, while sharing many foundations with the Usulis, rejects the use of ijtihad in favor of strict reliance on hadith.
+Akhbaris are mainly concentrated in Bahrain.

 Shaykhism

-Shaykhism is an Islamic religious movement founded by Shaykh Ahmad in the early 19th century Qajar dynasty, Iran, now retaining a minority following in Iran and Iraq.
-It began from a combination of Sufi and Shia and Akhbari doctrines.
-In the mid 19th-century many Shaykhis converted to the Bábí and Baháʼí religions, which regard Shaykh Ahmad highly.
+Shaykhism is an Islamic religious movement founded by Shaykh Ahmad in early 19th-century Iran during the Qajar dynasty.
+It incorporates elements of Sufi, Shia, and Akhbari thought.
+In the mid-19th century, many Shaykhis converted to the Bábí and Baháʼí religions, both of which hold Shaykh Ahmad in high regard.